sirshend/demo-v5/README.md

 9. Add the fancy bells and whistles-- redis events, caching, separate microservices for each, optimisations, testings, loggings and other services/middleware
 10. Estimate the gas fees-- experiment with this.. try polygon, ethereum, testnets and also what about deploying on our own blockchain ??
 11. Deploy on remote servers.. db, backend, smart contracts etc

+In each of shells, first do
+cd .. (go to the previous level ```exam_blockchains``` for activating the virtual env) source v1/bin/activate cd exam_approval_backend
+Once all work is done, deactivate the virtual-env with ```deactivate```

+MySQL and mongod, mongosh are immaterial now.
+I have removed any mysql dependency.
+And mongo is running remotely.
+So no headaches about these stuffs anymore.
+Nice!!